 Let’s get started…

-Different banks call pre approvals by different names, and in ANZ’s case they refer to it as an Approval in Principle (AIP), or even refer to it as an Approval Subject To (AST).
+Different banks call pre approvals by different names., ANZ refers to a pre approval as an Approval in Principle (AIP) or an Approval Subject To (AST).
 Don’t get confused; all these different terms mean the same thing.

 What are the benefits of an in principle approval?